 Plankton sampling (optional)

 The sun set and temperatures dropped too quickly to sample using plankton tows while in the field in February, but this method could easily be added to the exercise at different times of year, or even by assigning a subset of students to conduct plankton tows instead of sampling with kick nets.
-Groups of 2-3 students could conduct oblique plankton tows wherein a plankton tow net is pulled through the water at the same depth for a known distance (Figure 3).
+Groups of 2-3 students could conduct oblique plankton tows wherein a plankton tow net is pulled through the water at the same depth for a known distance (see Supplemental File 1).
 This allows students to calculate the total volume of the water sampled.
 Once the tow is complete, students use a wash bottle to wash any plankton that is clinging to the sides of the net into the collection jar.
 These samples need to be sorted in the laboratory under a dissecting microscope.

 Laboratory Techniques